ymerejsasnak/JKwebsite/README.md

 ###issues:
-* keep working on header responsiveness (use media queries)
-* get rid of margins on smaller devices
-* slime doesn't work on phone??? (does it work on tablet?)
+* ??slime doesn't work on phone??? (does it work on tablet?)